ceu-lang/ceu/doc/manual/manual-v0.20.md

 ![](reaction.png)

-The program starts in the boot reaction and splits in three trails (a `par/and` rejoins after all trails terminate).
+The program starts in the boot reaction and forks into three trails.
-Following the order of declaration for the trails, they are scheduled as follows (*t0* in the diagram):
+Respecting the lexical order of declaration for the trails, they are scheduled as follows (*t0* in the diagram):

 - *trail-1* executes up to the `await A` (line 5);
 - *trail-2*, up to the `await B` (line 10);